DON’T say this to someone who has had a Miscarriage (but say THIS instead)

 - 4.11 Get this baby out now!
 A guide to birth interventions

 - 4.12 Give me all the drugs!
 A guide to labour pain relief choices

 - 4.13 Birthzang’s Guide to using Clary Sage Oil in Labour

 Losing a baby – whether an early or late miscarriage, stillbirth or death of a baby – is totally and utterly shit.
 Let’s not make any bones about it here.
 Many women – and men – are completely devastated when they lose a baby and it shapes them for the rest of their lives.

-When we do open our mouths (and our hearts) to friends and family about the experience of miscarriage, all too often we find entirely inappropriate and unhelpful things being said.
-And in some cases downright hurtful and frankly insulting.
+When you do open your mouths (and your hearts) to friends and family about the experience of miscarriage, all too often you find entirely inappropriate and unhelpful things being said, and not the miscarriage support you were looking for, in some cases some things that we said were downright hurtful and frankly insulting.

 As part of the baby loss awareness week I have recently done some (highly unscientific) research among my network about the things that people say to you when you tell them of your miscarriage or loss.
 The responses I have had have been numerous and follow some very clear themes, but most depressingly, my inbox was filled with awful things that people had said and very few helpful ones.

 Of course, people are generally well-meaning and don’t intend to cause offence or upset making it so much harder when the things they say don’t just touch a nerve but whack it with a sledgehammer and make things a lot worse.

 This blog post wishes to redress that balance and give a guide to what NOT to say to someone while trying to give some miscarriage support, and some ideas of things to say and do to offer helpful miscarriage support to someone who is experiencing this pain.